 There are several stressor-related disorders identified in the current Diagnostic and Statistical Manual of Mental Disorders (DSM).
-Most police officers are familiar with posttraumatic stress disorder but are unaware that there are several other psychological diagnoses associated with stressors.
+Most firefighters are familiar with posttraumatic stress disorder but are unaware that there are several other psychological diagnoses associated with stressors.

 Do not self-diagnose.
-Police officers should contact a qualified licensed clinician with any questions or concerns about stressors, stressor-related disorders, and diagnoses.
+Firefighters should contact an experienced licensed clinician with any questions or concerns about stressors and stressor related disorders.